+V2X:

-If the NR V2X Services Authorized IE is included in the HANDOVER REQUEST message and it contains one or more IEs set to "authorized", the target NG-RAN node shall, if supported, consider that the UE is authorized for the relevant service(s).
+- If the NR V2X Services Authorized IE is included in the HANDOVER REQUEST message and it contains one or more IEs set to "authorized", the target NG-RAN node shall, if supported, consider that the UE is authorized for the relevant service(s).

-If the LTE V2X Services Authorized IE is included in the HANDOVER REQUEST message and it contains one or more IEs set to "authorized", the target NG-RAN node shall, if supported, consider that the UE is authorized for the relevant service(s).
+- If the LTE V2X Services Authorized IE is included in the HANDOVER REQUEST message and it contains one or more IEs set to "authorized", the target NG-RAN node shall, if supported, consider that the UE is authorized for the relevant service(s).

-If the NR UE Sidelink Aggregate Maximum Bit Rate IE is included in the HANDOVER REQUEST message, the target NG-RAN node shall, if supported, use the received value for the concerned UE’s sidelink communication in network scheduled mode for NR V2X services.
+- If the NR UE Sidelink Aggregate Maximum Bit Rate IE is included in the HANDOVER REQUEST message, the target NG-RAN node shall, if supported, use the received value for the concerned UE’s sidelink communication in network scheduled mode for NR V2X services.

-If the LTE UE Sidelink Aggregate Maximum Bit Rate IE is included in the HANDOVER REQUEST message, the target NG-RAN node shall, if supported, use the received value for the concerned UE’s sidelink communication in network scheduled mode for LTE V2X services.
+- If the LTE UE Sidelink Aggregate Maximum Bit Rate IE is included in the HANDOVER REQUEST message, the target NG-RAN node shall, if supported, use the received value for the concerned UE’s sidelink communication in network scheduled mode for LTE V2X services.

-If the PC5 QoS Parameters IE is included in the HANDOVER REQUEST message, the target NG-RAN node shall, if supported, use it as defined in TS 23.287 [38].
+- If the PC5 QoS Parameters IE is included in the HANDOVER REQUEST message, the target NG-RAN node shall, if supported, use it as defined in TS 23.287 [38].

 If the DAPS Request Information IE is included for a given DRB in the HANDOVER REQUEST message, the target NG-RAN node shall consider that the request concerns a DAPS handover for that DRB, as described in TS 38.300 [9].
 Accordingly, the target NG-RAN node shall include the DAPS Response Information IE in the HANDOVER REQUEST ACKNOWLEDGE message.

-If the Maximum Number of CHO Preparations IE is included in the Conditional Handover Information IE contained in the HANDOVER REQUEST ACKNOWLEDGE message, then the source NG-RAN node should not initiate more Handover Preparation procedures for a CHO for the same UE towards the target NG-RAN node than the number indicated in the IE.
+If the Maximum Number of CHO Preparations IE is included in the Conditional Handover Information Acknowledge IE contained in the HANDOVER REQUEST ACKNOWLEDGE message, then the source NG-RAN node should not initiate more Handover Preparation procedures for a CHO for the same UE towards the target NG-RAN node than the number indicated in the IE.

-If the Estimated Arrival Probability IE is contained in the Conditional Handover Information IE included in the HANDOVER REQUEST message, then the target NG-RAN node may use the information to allocate necessary resources for the incoming CHO.
+If the Estimated Arrival Probability IE is contained in the Conditional Handover Information Request IE included in the HANDOVER REQUEST message, then the target NG-RAN node may use the information to allocate necessary resources for the incoming CHO.

 If the IAB Node Indication IE is contained in the HANDOVER REQUEST message, the target NG-RAN node shall, if supported, consider that the handover is for an IAB node.